Many of us have at least once wondered why saving money is so important.

 More often than not, life doesn’t quite go according to plan.
 In many instances this isn’t a problem and we manage.
 But sometimes things are a bit more serious.

-Having saving pots, such as emergency funds or sinking funds, which are in place to help you deal with life’s curveballs.
+Having saving pots, such as emergency funds and sinking funds, which are in place to help you deal with life’s curveballs.

 Whether it is forking out for a new car, or because you are out of work.
 Dedicated savings pots can help bail you out of serious situations, and are always a great thing to have!

-For example, people typically have 3-6 months of expenses (or more) in their emergency funds.
+For example, people typically have 3-6 months of living expenses (or more) in their emergency funds.

 This covers everything from your rent, to your TV subscriptions, and is there so that if you lose your job, or are off ill, you can still afford to live.